 I don’t know from where in my subconscious the idea to make mini matcha muffins surfaced.
 The recipe owes a heavy debt of gratitude to these almond flour mini matcha muffins… Maybe I saw the photo long ago and stored it away the the back of my brain for future use?
 In any case, these were born on a whim, and while tea-spiked baked goods may not be for everyone, they make quite the talking point.

 One note on the olive oil: I regularly avoid using it in baking because of its distinctive taste (welcome in a salad but not in a cookie, in my opinion) but it works wonderfully here with the grassy flavor of the tea.
 Take my advice and don’t trade it for coconut oil.
 You’ll see what I mean.

 Mini Matcha Muffins

 Smaller things are always cuter, and these little muffins are especially adorable.
-Lightly sweet, with the bitterness of unsweetened chocolate and the crunch of pistachios to balance the tang of the matcha tea.
+Lightly sweet, with the bitterness of dark chocolate and the crunch of pistachios to balance the tang of the matcha tea.

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.